 When Apple announced the iPhone 5S one of the new features was that the new processor (the Apple A7) had jumped from a 32-bit to a 64-bit architecture.
-There are a few reasons why having a 64-bit processor is better than having a 32-bit processor and an awful lot of myths and half-truths out there!
+There are a few reasons why having a 64-bit processor could be better than having a 32-bit processor and a lot of myths and half-truths out there!
 Google announced in June that Android L would also have support for 64-bit processors and to an outsider, it appears that Android is behind iOS in this respect.
-Maybe it is, maybe it isn't but I'm of the opinion that at this time and space, it really doesn't matter.
+Maybe it is, maybe it isn’t but I’m of the opinion that at this time and space, it really doesn’t matter.

 The number of bits that your processor can handle is relevant to only some aspects of how you use your device.
 For the desktop environment, one clear benefit of a 64-bit processor compared with a 32-bit processor is the amount of memory that may be addressed.
 This isn’t simply the amount of RAM that the processor can access (32-bit processors are limited to 4 GB of accessible memory, 64-bit processors are not) but about how quickly that memory can be addressed.
 It’s less relevant for our Android devices to have 16 GB of RAM and more relevant for those ultra high resolution displays (similar to the Nexus 10 and beyond) that companies insist on placing in their high end devices.